Technical Assistance Agreement or TAA

 Technical Assistance Agreement Process

-- What type of information will you be sharing?
+- What specific type of information will be shared?